Spruce Restaurant Review, San Francisco

 Reviewer: Foodnut.com Spruce 3640 Sacramento Street San Francisco, CA 94118 415-931-5100 |

+Elegant old school favorite.
 Why did we dine here? – Spruce is a popular American restaurant in San Francisco’s upper crust Laurel Heights neighborhood.
 This restaurant has one Michelin star and has been packed ever since it opened.
-This is our third visit, with our last meal here several years ago.
+This is our fourth visit, with our last meal here several years ago.
 The chef Mark Sullivan also oversees Village Pub in Woodside.
 We recently had one of the best duck dishes there, in a long time.
+Our last Visit was in 2018.

 Insider Tip – Make reservations by phone as online reservations didn’t show all the tables that were available.